Korals/ProjectRPG/README.md

 # ProjectRPG
-First attempt at creating a RPG game
+First attempt at creating a RPG game using .NET and Angular